kudobuilder/kudo/keps/0024-parameter-enhancement.md

 ### Notes

 Setting parameters from the KUDO CLI needs to add support for YAML value input.
 In addition to multi-line strings, the CLI should also allow to use files and heredocs as parameter value input.
+See [draft KEP-26](https://github.com/kudobuilder/kudo/pull/1364).

 ## Alternatives